27 games perfect for couples stuck inside - CNN Underscored

 Bananagrams Party Edition ($14.06; amazon.com)

 This is one of the most popular games out there, and it’s no surprise that racing against the clock to show off your vocabulary is fun for all.
-In this game, you’re given 24 single-letter tiles, and your goal is to make a crossword with the tiles you’re given.
-And then, take from the “unused” pile before your partner.
-When your partner somehow pulls out a complicated, amazing slew of words — you may do a double-take.
+In this game, you’re given 24 single-letter tiles, and your goal is to make a crossword with the tiles you’re given and then take from the “unused” pile before your partner.
+When your partner somehow pulls out a complicated, amazing slew of words, you may do a double take.

 7 Wonders Duel ($25.99, originally $34.99; amazon.com)